thevoid12/brainwars/brainwars_todo.md

 - [ ] auth 0 production needs to come from the official oauth keys https://auth0.com/docs/authenticate/identity-providers/social-identity-providers/devkeys https://community.auth0.com/t/how-to-move-from-development-key-to-production-key-for-tenant/62860/2
 - [ ] add pagination to my quiz page
 - [ ] my quiz page should say the multiplayer quiz as expired if it is created half an hour before
-- [ ] abandon state if comes out of quiz room
-- [ ] game error needs to be displayed
-- [ ] fix multiplayer bugsssss
-- [ ] fix game lobby

 - [ ] fix the timer running even after game ends
 - [ ] max 10 users in a room
+- [ ] left state not there if i leave in the lobby
 ## v2
 - [ ] move to redis
 - [ ] uploading pdf's to generate question